-ANSWER: Defendant Mohammed objects to the use of the undefined and prejudicial terms "Watts Gang" and "framed."
-Without waiver, Defendant Mohammed admits that several federal civil cases filed by other individuals have been coordinated for pretrial proceedings under the caption In Re: Watts Coordinated Pretrial Proceedings, 19-cv-01717.
+ANSWER: Defendant Mohammed admits that numerous federal civil cases filed by other individuals were previously coordinated for pretrial proceedings under the caption In Re: Watts Coordinated Pretrial Proceedings, 19-CV-01717.
+Defendant Mohammed denies each of the allegations contained in this paragraph to the extent those allegations are directed to him.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.